-Over the next few years in Brazilian Jiu-Jitsu History, the Gracie family tested the efficiency and refined the art of BJJ through challenging other martial arts in many fights.
+Over the next few years in Brazilian Jiu-Jitsu History, the Gracie family tested the efficiency and refined the art of BJJ by challenging other martial arts in many fights.

 The art of Jiu-Jitsu continued to grow over the years, eventually incorporating aspects of wrestling and other grappling arts into the curriculum.

 History of BJJ: the Move of Rorion Gracie to the U.S

 Brazilian Jiu-Jitsu History: How does the UFC tournament change BJJ martial arts?

 When Rorion Gracie moved to the United States, it was difficult to demonstrate the effectiveness of BJJ art without challenging matches against other famous martial artists such as wrestlers.